vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Viśvarūpavrata-on śu.
 8th or 14th when it falls on Saturday

-and Revati nakṣatra: Śiva is deity; the linga should be bathed in mahāsnāna; camphor as unguent, white lotuses and many ornaments to be placed on linga, burn camphor as incense, naivedya of pāyasa and ghee; gift to ācārya of a horse or elephant; performer gets whatever he desires (son, kingdom, pleasures &c. ), hence vrata is called Viśva rūpa ( lit. having all forms ); drink at night water mixed with kuśas and observe jāgara; HV I. 865-866 (from
+and Revati nakṣatra: Śiva is deity; the liṅga should be bathed in mahāsnāna; camphor as unguent, white lotuses and many ornaments to be placed on liṅga, burn camphor as incense, naivedya of pāyasa and ghee; gift to ācārya of a horse or elephant; performer gets whatever he desires (son, kingdom, pleasures &c. ), hence vrata is called Viśva rūpa ( lit. having all forms ); drink at night water mixed with kuśas and observe jāgara; HV I. 865-866 (from

 Kālottara ).
 Viśvavrata--(1) Ekabhakta on 10th of every month; tithivrata: